maryi/CSCW-Project/Project report/ReportDocument.md

 Lee & Paine developed the MoCA framework to help reserachers makes sense of specific cases of CSCW.
 They argue that rather than viewing the mechanics of CSCW as uncharted territory, there are opportunities to identify patterns and similarity between projects, which may help us plan for future successfull CSCW.
 The framework provides a vocabulary of concepts that can be used to describe the complex ecosystems of collaborative work.

 ### 2. Affordances of collaborative technologies
 The notion of affordances is useful in defining how users interpret and make use of artifacts in the world.
-Salomon **WHO IS THIS? -ADD REFERENCE** defines the term affordance as *“the perceived and actual properties of a thing, primarily those functional properties that determine just how the thing could possibly be used”* (Pea, 1993, p.
+Salomon defines the term affordance as *“the perceived and actual properties of a thing, primarily those functional properties that determine just how the thing could possibly be used”* (Pea, 1993, p.
 51).
 When considering emerging collaborative software and systems, affordances are not always evident to the user.
-Users often maintain historically developed understandings of collaborative software and systems which are always evolving.
-Conole and Dyke (2004) argue that articulating and exposing the affordances of collaborative software enables users to understand how technologies can be most effectively used to support collaborative activities.

 Bower (2015) has presented a model of collaborative learning technologies based upon a typological analysis of their affordances.
 The typology provides users with a framework for conceptualizing the collaborative software landscape.
 This exposition of individual technologies and their affordances can be useful in helping individuals select technologies that match their requirements.
 See Figure 2 for a visual mind map of Bower’s typology.